RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

 Another thing is that you don't want to stop the engine when it's already idle.
 In theory this should never happen because when the engine automatically goes idle due to a no-speaking timeout, the `Completed` event should capture that and shut down the listening engine.
 For those odd cases we want to ensure that `IsDictating` is **always** cleared on the cancel action.

-The `Completed` event is a pretty simple one that simply checks if we're still in dictation mode and if so stopping on the timeout operation:
+Therefore the`Completed` event is pretty simple - it checks if we're still dictating and if so shuts it down:

 ```csharp
 private void ContinuousRecognitionSession_Completed(SpeechContinuousRecognitionSession sender, SpeechContinuousRecognitionCompletedEventArgs args)